jito-foundation/jito-solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 to level compaction is to do a manual compaction first, then open the DB.

 ## Release Plan
-As the migration in either way cannot not be done smoothly in place, the release will be divided into the following steps:
+As the migration in either way cannot be done smoothly in place, the release will be divided into the following steps:

 * v0 - merge FIFO compaction implementation with visible args.